Optimal Contract Design with Quadratic Effort Cost: Reduction to a standard stochastic control problem

 \section{Reduction to a standard stochastic control problem}

-The above principal-agent problem involves the optimization over a function $C(x)$, which involves technical difficulty.
-In the seminal work \cite{cvitanic2018dynamic}, this original problem is transformed into a standard stochastic control problem, as the equivalence between these two problems is proved under some assumptions, especially the regularity of the corresponding Hamilton-Jacobi-Bellman equation.
+The abovementioned principal-agent problem involves the optimization over a function $C(x)$, which is generally difficult.
+In the seminal work Cvitani{\'c} et al. \cite{cvitanic2018dynamic} and Cvitani{\'c} et al. \cite{cvitanic2009optimal}, this Stackelberg game problem is reformulated as a standard stochastic control problem.
+In this section, for the paper's completeness, we introduce this stochastic control problem, and establish its equivalence to the original problem, subsequently deriving the candidate optimal contract.

-In this section, for reader's convenience, we will first introduce this stochastic control problem, and show the equivalence totally based on PDE.
-We still need to assume the regularity of the solution, but this regularity will be addressed in the next section.